 Polymers are among the most important chemicals used in chemical flooding EOR, whether used alone or in combination with other agents.
 Typical chemical flooding projects involve mixing polymers with other agents, diluting them with water, and injecting them continuously into a well until about half to one-third of the reservoir pore volume is filled.
 This is followed by long-term water flooding, to drive the polymer “slug” toward the oil bank.
 This forces the viscous polymer solution through the rock, with its payload of oil/gas, and into the production well(s) for retrieval.
 Polymer injection may continue for several years, followed by several years of water injection.

-The injection of polymer solution into a reservoir boosts water viscosity (a property that can be described as “thickness”), reduces the permeability of the water, and ultimately increases fractional flow of oil, enabling its recovery at lower pressures.
+The injection of polymer solution into a reservoir boosts water viscosity (a property that can be described as “thickness”), reduces the permeability of the water, and ultimately increases the fractional flow of oil, enabling its recovery at lower pressures.
 Polyacrylamide is a synthetic polymer.
 Most often a form called partially hydrolyzed polyacrylamide (HPAM) is used in EOR.
-HPAM is relatively inexpensive, and possesses well-documented viscoelastic properties.
+HPAM is relatively inexpensive and possesses well-documented viscoelastic properties.

-Those who wish to capitalize on this efficient and relatively underutilized EOR technology will require appropriate liquid mixing equipment capable of continuous mixing.
+Those who wish to capitalize on this efficient and relatively underutilized EOR technology will require appropriate high shear liquid mixing equipment capable of continuous mixing.
 The right continuous mixing equipment achieves proper rheology modifier dispersion and allows for the uninterrupted production of appropriate EOR fluids throughout the rather lengthy polymer injection phase.